mdbergmann/cl-gserver/README.md

 ### Immutability

 Some words on immutability. cl-gserver does _not_ make deep copies of the actor states.
 So whatever is returned from `receive` function as part of the `(cons back-msg state)` is just `setf`ed to the actor state.
 The user is responsible to make deep copies if necessary in an immutable environment.
 The user is responsible to _not_ implictly modify the actor state outside of the actor.

+### Logging

+cl-gserver does its own logging using different log levels from 'trace' to 'error'.
+By default it uses its own logging implementation which just dumps the log string to stdout.
+However, the logging is abstracted in a way that allows to integrate the logging of cl-gserver to use your chosen logging library.
+The way this works is that cl-gserver uses a set of macros to do the logging.
+Those macros can be overridden by custom implementation.
+This is quite simple.
+I.e. an implementation for log4cl is included, see [logif-log4cl.lisp](/src/logif/logif-log4cl.lisp).

+The important point to note is that the log implementations must come in separate ASDF systems so that they can be loaded first, before any of the code of cl-gserver is loaded and compiled.
+See the main system 'cl-gserver' for this in [cl-gserver.asd](/cl-gserver.asd).
+Instead of 'logif-simple' you may choose 'logif-log4cl', or your own implementation.

+However, you may also just use the logging facility of cl-gserver in the package `cl-gserver.logif`.
+It's limited though but might be expanded later.
+The level config can be done via i.e.: `(lf:config :level :debug)`.
+If you use log4cl then you just use the log4cl config functionality.

 ### Benchmarks